FabricMC/fabric-docs/develop/dynamic-registry.md

 ### Populating the Registry {#populating-the-registry}

 JSON files are used for creating registry entries.
 The JSON structure must match the [`MagicSkillsRegistryEntry`](#class-setup).
-In this example, our entry class has three fields, so the JSON file for `healing_spell` entry might look like this:
+In this example, our entry class has three fields, so the JSON file for `healing_skill` entry might look like this:

-<<< @/reference/latest/src/main/generated/data/example-mod/example-mod/magic_skills_registry/healing_spell.json
+<<< @/reference/latest/src/main/generated/data/example-mod/example-mod/magic_skills_registry/healing_skill.json

 Entry JSON files are stored under `src/main/resources/data/example-mod/example-mod/magic_skills_registry/`.